Gaurav-MLOps/beginner-python-projects/README.md

 A simple Python program that extracts the **username** and **domain** from an email address.
 This project is part of my **Beginner Python Projects** series.

+# 🧠 Python Quiz Game

+## 📌 Description
+This is a simple **multiple-choice quiz game** built in Python.
+The program asks the user 10 general knowledge questions, each with four options (A, B, C, D).
+Users enter their answers, and the program immediately tells them if they are correct.

+At the end of the quiz, it shows:
+- The correct answers
+- The user's guesses
+- The final score in percentage

+---

+## 🚀 Features
+- 10 multiple-choice questions
+- Instant feedback after each answer
+- Shows all correct answers vs. user guesses at the end
+- Calculates score as a percentage
+- Beginner-friendly Python project

 ---

 ## How to Run